-As we learned on yesterday’s daf, the first Mishna in the perek lists utensils that are ordinarily used for activities that are forbidden on Shabbat, but can be used for activities that are permitted on Shabbat.
-One example was a hammer, which can be used to crack nuts on Shabbat.
+As we learned on yesterday’s daf, the first Mishna in the perek lists utensils that are ordinarily used for activities that are forbidden on, but can be used for activities that are permitted on.
+One example was a hammer, which can be used to crack nuts on.
 On today’s daf the Gemara explains that there is no prohibition because “using an object whose primary function is for a prohibited use, for the purpose of utilizing the object itself to perform a permitted action, is permitted.”

 Nevertheless, there is a disagreement among the amora’im regarding the type of hammer that may be used for a permitted purpose.